A guide to making your travel dreams a beautiful reality

 Elite frequent flyer status

 Airline frequent flyer elite status perks are the most extensive and increase with your elite level.
 Extras include; dedicated phone lines, a separate check-in line, free first-class upgrades domestically, early boarding, tagging luggage with priority status, bonus miles, free seat assignments, free upgrades to premium coach seats, no cost for an exit row seat, free checked baggage, a complimentary cocktail and snack on the flight, several lounges passes a year, discount to lounge membership, special deals and offers, and free rebooking with no penalties.
-Alaska Airlines provides a few first-class upgrades guest passes each year.
+Alaska Airlines provides a few first-class upgrade guest passes each year.
 When issues occur, they often prioritize your rebooking.

 What are the annual fees for membership to the loyalty programs we reviewed above?
 ABSOLUTELY NOTHING, FREE!